senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 ### Patching Automation Workflow
 ![High level flow diagram](images/automation-flow-diagram.png)

+**Note:** This diagram does not depict all individual steps in the automation.

 For each targeted instance, the automation document performs the following steps:
 1. The automation checks if any instance tags match tag key/value pairs in the `SkipTags` parameter passed to the document.
 If they do, the automation exits and returns success for that instance.
-2. The automatino checks if an execution is already running on the instance - this is unlikely to happen but if it did it could create conflicts.
+2. The automation checks if an execution is already running on the instance - this is unlikely to happen but if it did it could create conflicts.
 If the there is already an execution for the instance, the automation exits.
 3. Three tags are written to the instance:
    * `InstancePatchingLastBeginTime`: The current timestamp
    * `InstancePatchingBeginState`: The state of the instance when the automation document began (`stopped` or `running`)
    * `InstancePatchingLastExecutionId`: The Execution Id of the automation.

     These tags are used for tracking the patching process and validating the workflow completed successfully and the instance has returned to its previous state (`stopped` or `running`) after patching.

-4. If the instance has no profile (IAM role) attached, the automation will (optionally) attach a temporariy instance profile that enables Systems Manager to run commands on the instance and send execution logs to the central S3 bucket.
+4. If the instance has no profile (IAM role) attached, the automation will (optionally) attach a temporarily instance profile that enables Systems Manager to run commands on the instance and send execution logs to the central S3 bucket.
 5. If the instance is in a stopped state, the automation will (optionally) start the instance and wait for it to check in (online status) with Systems Manager.
 6. The workflow patches the instance using the Run Command document ```AWS-RunPatchBaseline``` with the operation specified from the execution parameters (`Scan` or `Install`)
 7. Results from the Run Command task are sent to the centralized S3 bucket.
 Patch Compliance data is reported to Patch Manager.
 8. The workflow (optionally) performs an inventory on the instance by creating a temporary State Manager association that executes the run command `AWS-GatherSoftwareInventory` on the instance.
 Inventory data is written to Systems Manager Inventory within the region.
   **Note**: It is recommended that you create State Manager Association for `AWS-GatherSoftwareInventory` in the account to target all instances instead.
 The approach of creating a temporary association that this workflow uses can affect what inventory data is displayed within the *Inventory* section of the Systems Manager console within the account and region.
 9. The workflow checks if the instance was stopped at the beginning of the workflow.
 If so, it proceeds to stop the instance.
   **Important:** The workflow has no way to determine if the instance enters active use during the patching.
-It is assumed that the workflow will run during a maintenance Window where the instance iwll not be in use.
+It is assumed that the workflow will run during a maintenance Window where the instance will not be in use.

 10. The tags `InstancePatchingBeginState` and `InstancePatchingLastExecutionId` are removed to indicate the workflow completed.

 ### Inventory Data Gathering Process

 1. A State Manager Association in each account and region triggers using the rate of 1 day to gather software inventory data.
-This association is indepent of the patching association and workflow.
+This association is independent of the patching association and workflow.
 2. The Inventory data is reported to Systems Manager.
 3. The Resource Data Sync takes the Inventory data and outputs to the centralized S3 bucket.